 Stove and oven

-As a first time home buyer, you probably aren’t paying cash for the build of your new home.
-This means you’re going to need a home construction loan.
+As a first time home buyer, financing a new house will require a home construction loan.
 We recommend you work with a lender that’s familiar with new construction.
 New construction home loans are different from conventional loans in that they do not dole out the entire amount of the loan at closing.
 They serve as a short-term loan that will allow for release advances, draws, throughout the construction timeline.
 Once the building is completed, the loan will either be converted into a typical mortgage or your construction lender will require you to obtain a separate mortgage.

 Remember when we mentioned draws earlier?
 You don’t have to start paying for a new construction home when you sign the purchase agreement.
 Remember, a majority of homes are built in 12 to 36 months, so you will have this time to save money.